nikhartman/academic-kickstart/content/home/about.md

 # Biography

 Nik Hartman is a scientist.
-He likes this job and wishes to be paid more for doing it.
+Currently, he is working as a post-doctoral fellow in Joshua Folk's lab at the University of British Columbia.
+Previously, Nik got his PhD with Nina Markovic at Johns Hopkins University.